victorkohler/pwf/docs/quickstart.rst

     dictionary.
 The key is the name of the file and the value a PWF FileWrapper object.

+``request.form``
+    Holds the parsed form data from a POST request.
+Empty if no form data was parsed.

 ``request.stream``
-    Returns a cached version of the wsgi.input stream.
+    Returns a cached version of the wsgi.input stream as a temporary file reference or BytesIO object.

+``request.get_stream()``
+    Same as request.stream but we seek to position 0 before returning the stream object.

 ``request.environ``
     Returns the raw WSGI environ dict.